What the eyes say about Alzheimer’s disease

 But one day, physicians may be able to diagnose the condition years before complications arise by examining the eyes.

-New research confirms that proteins associated with Alzheimer’s disease are detectible in the eyes in quantities that correspond with the severity of cognitive impairment in deceased subjects.
+New confirms that proteins associated with Alzheimer’s disease are detectible in the eyes in quantities that correspond with the severity of cognitive impairment in deceased subjects.
 More amyloid protein in the retina was correlated with increased brain pathology.

 The new findings provide a deeper understanding of how the retina reacts to Alzheimer's disease processes, the researchers write, including "molecular, cellular, and structural abnormalities that can be detected in the earliest stages of functional impairment."